SobotHub/SobotHub.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ke Wu – Visiting Assistant Professor of Robotics"
+title: "Ke Wu – Assistant Professor of Robotics"
 author_profile: true
 redirect_from:
   - /about/